s3633197/PP-1-S2-2021-WED0430PM-Group3/README.md

    maven install
    ```

+3.Update the redis and mysql database confitguration in the /src/main/application-dev.yml to localhost machine for connection
+4.Use the provided DDL and insertData.sql  to create table in local machine and insert data
-3. After configuration and installing, the project is ready to start
+5. After configuration and installing, the project is ready to start